AntonSynytsia/MSPhysics/Overview.md

 * Use instance variables (<tt>@my_var</tt>) to implement data under the current body's scope.
 * Use class variables (<tt>@@my_var</tt>) or +get_var+/+set_var+/+get_set_var+
-  to implement data under all body scopes and controllers.
+  functions to implement data under all body scopes and controllers.

 ## Security
-* Avoid creating variables with an underscore in front.
+* Avoid creating instance or class variables with an underscore in front.
 This will ensure that none of the body variables are modified.
 * Avoid calling start/abort/commit operation or undo/redo while simulation is running; otherwise, simulation will reset improperly.